Movatterモバイル変換

 • Longevity

 As the biological son ofGeneral Zod andUrsa, he is aKryptonian and the foster son ofClark Kent (Superman) and his wifeLois Lane.
-A different Lor-Zod was reinterpreted as asupervillain inDC Rebirth.
+He was later reinterpreted as asupervillain inDC Rebirth.

 An adaptation of the villainous Lor-Zod appears in the animated seriesYoung Justice, voiced byPhil Morris.
 Another interpretation of the character appears in the animated filmJustice League: Gods and Monsters, voiced byBenjamin Bratt.